jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 to a network, as is the abuse of legitimate signed executables to facilitate their execution.
-AQUATIC PANDA used the legitimate Windows Security Health Service executable SecurityHealthService.exe to load a malicious DLL before creating a new service with the display name Windows User Service in a deliberate attempt to have it blend in as an innocuous operating system service, as shown in the below command line. sc create WpnUserService\_10e316 binpath\= cmd.exe c start C:ProgramdataMicrosoftCryptoKeysSecurityHealthService.exe start\= auto obj\= localsystem displayname\= Windows User Service Similar activity was also observed on a neighboring host, where the actor leveraged a remotely created scheduled task to install the same implant.
+AQUATIC PANDA used the legitimate Windows Security Health Service executable SecurityHealthService.exe to load a malicious DLL before creating a new service with the display name “Windows User Service” in a deliberate attempt to have it blend in as an innocuous operating system service, as shown in the below command line. sc create WpnUserService\_10e316 binpath\= “cmd.exe /c start C:\\Programdata\\Microsoft\\Crypto\\Keys\\SecurityHealthService.exe” start\= auto obj\= localsystem displayname\= “Windows User Service” Similar activity was also observed on a neighboring host, where the actor leveraged a remotely created scheduled task to install the same implant.
 Implant deployment activity continued on Linux hosts, where the actor established an interactive session on one host via SSH.
 15 Operating as the root user, the actor executed a shell script resulting in the installation of the Linux version of Winnti.
-The installation comprised two components, a Winnti executable (liblibxselinux) and a second executable, likely an Azazel sample(liblibxselinux.so).
+The installation comprised two components, a Winnti executable (/lib/libxselinux) and a second executable, likely an Azazel sample (/lib/libxselinux.so).
 Additionally, the aforementioned script attempted to modify ld.so.preload in a likely attempt to persist the backdoor using the dynamic linker hijacking technique.
 16 The execution of the